 WEEE aims to promote the reuse, recycling and recovery of this material.
-The existing collection target of at least 4 kg per person will remain in place until the end of 2015, but more ambitious collection targets will apply from 2016 when 45% take back of what is placed on the market will apply.
+The 2018 EU WEEE collection target was set at 45% of EEE placed on the market (EPA, 2020).
+Ireland surpassed its EU targets across all ten WEEE categories in 2018 with a collection percentage of 61%.
 The target will increase to 65% or alternatively 85% based on WEEE generated from 2019.

-By 26 September 2016 Ireland has to achieve a minimum collection rate for waste portable batteries of 45%.
-Ireland had achieved a collection rate of 29.23% by 2011, thereby exceeding the initial target of 25%.
+By 26 September 2016 Ireland had to achieve a minimum collection rate for waste portable batteries of 45%.
+Ireland surpassed this achieving a 47% collection rate in 2019 (EPA, 2020).

 Packaging waste is a by-product of consumption by everyone; government, business, industrial users and the general public.
 Repak, an organisation set up to fund the recovery and recycling of packaging, was established to help businesses meet their legal obligations, as set out in the Waste Management (Packaging) Regulations 2007.

 When a vehicle has reached an “end-of-life” status, and is ready to be scrapped, the registered owner is legally obliged to deliver the vehicle to an Authorised Treatment Facility (ATF) to minimise the impact on the environment.
 The ATF removes all hazardous components for proper disposal, and removes all other parts for recycling and recovery.
 What is left of the vehicle is then sent for further treatment to a shredder facility.

 Tyres and farm plastics